 (b) intended to be used as a permanent building;

-“Crown land” has the meaning given to that term in section 3(1) of the Land Administration Act 1997;
+Crown land has the meaning given to that term in section 3(1) of the Land Administration Act 1997;

-“environmentally sensitive area” means an area declared in regulation 6 to be an environmentally sensitive area;
+environmentally sensitive area means an area declared in regulation 6 to be an environmentally sensitive area;

-“fence” means a structure, that is permanently fixed to the ground, for controlling movement of persons or animals;
+fence means a structure, that is permanently fixed to the ground, for controlling movement of persons or animals;

-“fire hazard reduction burning” means burning or partial burning of vegetation to reduce the risk of injury or damage to persons and property from an uncontrolled fire in the vegetation;
+fire hazard reduction burning means burning or partial burning of vegetation to reduce the risk of injury or damage to persons and property from an uncontrolled fire in the vegetation;

-“fire risk reduction area”, in relation to a building, means a low fuel area designed to minimise the likelihood of flames contacting the building;
+fire risk reduction area, in relation to a building, means a low fuel area designed to minimise the likelihood of flames contacting the building;

-“intensive land-use zone”, for a bioregion or local government district, means the intensive land-use zone as defined in Shepherd, D.P., Beeston, G.R. and Hopkins, A.J.M.
+intensive land-use zone, for a bioregion or local government district, means the intensive land-use zone as defined in Shepherd, D.P., Beeston, G.R. and Hopkins, A.J.M.
 “Native Vegetation in Western Australia.
 Resource Management Technical Report 249” (2001) published by the Department of Agriculture, Perth;

-“limited clearing” means clearing described in regulation 5(1) item 1, 5, 6, 7, 10, 12, 13 or 19;
+limited clearing means clearing described in regulation 5(1) item 1, 5, 6, 7, 10, 12, 13 or 19;

-“property” means an area of land that is managed as a single property whether or not it is made up of a number of properties held under separate titles;
+property means an area of land that is managed as a single property whether or not it is made up of a number of properties held under separate titles;

-“riparian vegetation” means the distinctive vegetation associated with a wetland or watercourse;
+riparian vegetation means the distinctive vegetation associated with a wetland or watercourse;

-“sight line area” means an area between the edge of a stretch of road or railway and a line of sight necessary for the safe use of the stretch of road or railway;
+sight line area means an area between the edge of a stretch of road or railway and a line of sight necessary for the safe use of the stretch of road or railway;

-“utility” means —
+utility means —

 (a) AlintaGas Networks Pty.
 Ltd., ACN 089 531 975;